-2. Online Office Games
+2. Online Office Games (Most Popular)

 The challenges are specifically designed for remote teams and to help develop the essential skills for working from home.
 For example, each event starts with virtual icebreaker questions, then pub-style trivia and games like “Can Your Hear Me Now”, which is a game that emphasizes the precision of communication you need for working remotely.

 It’s fun 🙂